OctoMind-dev/automagically-action-execute/README.md

     url: <publicly accessible url to your deployment>
     token: ${{ secrets.AUTOMAGICALLY_TOKEN }}
     testTargetId: <your testTargetId that you also get from us>
+    environmentName: <environment name> that your test cases should run against. optional, will use the "default" environment otherwise.
-    blocking: <if the pipeline should wait for all test results to pass, default is FALSE
+    blocking: <if the pipeline should wait for all test results to pass, optional, default is FALSE>
 ```